Elizabeth Lehfeldt

 Elizabeth A. Lehfeldt (born January 1966) is an American historian of early modern Europe, focusing primarily on the importance of early modern convents and nuns in Europe.
-She was the former dean of the Jack, Joseph & Morton Mandel Honors College and Mandel Professor in Humanities at Cleveland State University.
-Elizabeth A. Lehfeldt is currently a History professor at Cleveland State University and has been since 1995.
+She was the former dean of the Jack, Joseph & Morton Mandel Honors College at Cleveland State University, where she was Mandel Professor in Humanities.
+She has been a professor of history at Cleveland State University since 1995.

 Education

-Elizabeth Lehfeldt completed her undergraduate career at Lawrence University as a history major, graduating in June 1988 with Magna Cum Laude.
-She then, completed her Masters' in early Modern European History from Indiana University in 1990, and completing her PhD of early Modern European History in 1996.
-Lehfeldt also received an certificate of Medieval studies in 1991 from the same institution she completed both her masters and PhD.
+Lehfeldt completed her undergraduate career at Lawrence University as a history major, graduating in June 1988 with high honors.
+She then completed her master's degree in early modern European history in 1990 and received her Ph.D. in modern European history from Indiana University in 1996.
+She also received a certificate of medieval studies in 1991 from Indiana University.

 Career

 Scholarly career

-Lehfeldt has published several articles since 1996 on a variety of topics, mainly on early Spanish monasteries with a focus on nuns and the covenants and has even published a book about this topic.
+Lehfeldt has published several articles since 1996 on a variety of topics, mainly on female monasticism with a focus on nuns and the convents in late medieval and early modern Spain and has even published a book about this topic.
 She published the book, Religious Women in Golden Age Spain: the Permeable Cloister in 2005 (Women and Gender in the Early Modern World); this book was an examination of the role nuns played in late medieval Spain and how gender, religion, and sexuality interacted during this era.
 The book received positive reviews from critics.
 One review of the book from an expert in the field, Kimberlyn Lynn Hossain, said in her review:In such fashion, her six chapters cohere internally and build upon each other, both thematically and chronologically.
 She analyzes convent patronage, economic management, litigation of numerous kinds, and religious reform, focusing on the mid-fifteenth through the mid-seventeenth centuries.
 She examines both the spiritual bounds of the convent and its physical spaces.
 Through numerous lenses, she argues for the permeability of the cloister, even in an era in which much religious reform centered on the cloistering of female religious communities: she carefully demonstrates that the business of life occurred inside the cloister and not simply around it (Hossain, Kimberly Lynn, 836).Besides writing a book on the subject matter of medieval Spanish nuns, Lehfeldt has also published other works on the topic of late medieval Spain.
 They include: